DasEd955/AttributionLens/planning.md

 ## 1. Architecture Overview (the path a submission takes)

-A single piece of text travels through the system as follows.
+A single piece of text travels through the system as follows:

 1. **Client submits** — A platform sends `POST /submit` with the raw text and an optional creator identifier.
 2. **Rate limiter** — Flask-Limiter checks the caller against the per-endpoint quota.
 If the quota is exceeded the request stops here with a `429`.